-In keeping with the practices used at previous meetings, and given the need for ample time to be made available to discuss Article 5 extension requests and the ISU evaluation, the 10MSP President-Designate has discouraged delegations from delivering statements of a general nature.
+In keeping with the practices used at previous meetings, the 11MSP President has > discouraged delegations from delivering statements of a general nature.
 In lieu of delivering general oral statements, delegations, may if they wish, distribute written statements.

 Article 5 extension requests